leonlee603/next-auth-demo/README.md

 ## Introduction

 Auth.js is one of the most commonly used authentication libraries in Next.js projects.
-Therefore, in this project, I have tried to integrate various tools to build a website login system.
+This is a small project integrating various tools to build a website login system.

 ## Stacks